TanjaKec/dsbootc/content/general/Syllabus/_index.en.md

 * to chain data manipulation operations using the pipe operator
 * basic principles of effective data visualisation
 * to specify ggplot2 building blocks and combine them to create graphical display
-* about the philosophy that guides ggplot2: grammatical elements (layers) and aesthetic mappings.
+* about the philosophy that guides ggplot2: grammatical elements (layers) and aesthetic mappings

 ### Module 3